 High Performance with Common Sense Functionality

 For such a compact machine the NRV200 offers cleaning performance that is often unmatched by even high end upright vacuum cleaners.
 This performance is driven by Numatics well proven 620 Watt TwinFlo vacuum motor and its simplistic yet effective filtration (more on this later).
-A high and low mode on the machine offer versatility with the ability to turn the power up and down as required and also saving energy.
+A high and low mode is no longer available on the NRV200 & is a set setting to save energy.

 A scrubber drier is an ultimate tool for cleaning large areas of hard flooring quickly and effectively.

 Buying a floor machine, much like buying a rotary floor machine can be a simple task if you know what you are looking for in a machine.

 The main things to consider are the following;

 1. The size of the area that needs to be cleaned 2.
 Any narrow or hard to access areas to reach 3.
 Will trailing cables be a hazard in your working environment?
 4. Is a drive board required or just brushes?

 The size of the machine is directly related to the size of an area that needs to be cleaned.
 A larger machine will naturally be able to cover an area much faster and therefore be more effective for cleaning larger areas.

 The following graph shows the cleaning coverage per hour that the various scrubber driers we offer provide.